*This blog was originally written for distance learning, however, activities and resources are ones that we use in the classroom.

 In our Days of School Representation templates, there are three sheets for the three different ways to “see” the days of school.
 Teachers can support students in representing the days of school in numeral/digit form, with ten frames, and on a number chart.
 Each representation comes with its own sheet located on the bottom of these templates.
 If you have a physical chart in your room, with straws or popsicle sticks as counters, continue to use that too!
 The goal is to offer students multiple ways to see/represent a number.

-We are offering two templates with the same sheets, one template is for a single class and the other is for collaborating classes.
+We offer two templates with the same sheets, one template is for a single class and the other is for collaborating classes, in Chapter 6 of Innovating Play!